 Experiences & Amenities

 Seasonal pontoon boat tours of the Dead River Marsh are offered November through March.
 Boat capacity is six passengers including children and infants.
 The tour boat is wheelchair accessible via a concrete path from the day use parking area to a floating boarding ramp.

 Most campsites are shaded and well-buffered.
 Each site includes water, electricity, a picnic table and campfire grill.
+Maximum RV length is 40 feet.
 A dump station is available.
 Showers, restrooms and laundry facilities in the center of the campground are accessible.
-Well behaved pets are allowed in the campground in accordance with our Pet Policy.
+Well-behaved pets are allowed in the campground in accordance with our Pet Policy.

-- Reservations: Reservations may be made up to 11 months in advance through ReserveAmerica (link is external).
-Book Online or call (800) 326-3521 (8 a.m. to 8 p.m.) or TDD (888) 433-0287.
+- Reservations can be made up to 11 months in advance through ReserveAmerica.
+Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or TDD 888-433-0287.

-- Canoe and tandem kayak rentals: $12 (+tax) per hour, 2 hour minimum.
+- Canoe and tandem kayak rentals: $12 (plus tax) per hour, two-hour minimum.

-- Single kayak rentals: $10 per hour, 2 hour minimum.
+- Single kayak rentals: $10 per hour, two-hour minimum.

 Bass, crappie, and catfish are just some of the fish that are waiting for the chance to snap up your bait on Lake Griffin.
-The lake is located approximately one mile from the park’s boat ramp via a canal and tributary.
+The lake is approximately one mile from the park’s boat ramp via a canal and tributary.
 Some of the lake’s best fishing is between the boat ramp and Lake Griffin.

 - All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.

 Explore the park in a new and challenging way.
-Experienced Geocachers have requested permission to hide caches containing trinkets, treasures, or information in various places around the park.
-Please check the Geocaching website for the most current and up-to-date information and clues to locate these caches.
+Experienced Geocachers have requested permission to hide caches containing trinkets, treasures or information in various places around the park.
+Please check the Geocaching website for the most up-to-date information and clues to locate these caches.

-A one-half mile long nature trail traverses a portion of the basin swamp and leads you to the Mammoth Oak Tree near the entrance of the park.
+A half-mile-long nature trail traverses a portion of the basin swamp and leads you to the mammoth oak tree near the entrance of the park.
 This tree has been designated as the second largest live oak in the state!

 A large picnic area is nestled between mature oak trees that provide a fantastic shaded canopy during the day.
 Part of our picnic area also provides a scenic view of the waters near the boat ramp.

 Wildlife viewing is possible at this park.
 Cormorants, anhingas, alligators, herons, soft shelled turtles, and ospreys are frequently observed along the canal that meanders through the Dead River marsh.